copydataai/order-manager/README.md

 - [ ] Add whisper to read the orders
 - [ ] Add whisper to interact with priority of orders

+## Debt tech
+- [ ] migrate the react projects as dashboard, web, etc to nextjs
+- [ ] migrate all the nextjs dirs to turbo
+- [ ] design architecture for API manager consider lambda and API GATEWAY for endpoints

 ## Stack
 1. _Supabase_ the best think :love:
 2. _Python and FastAPI_ to show an easy mockup